Bumsparkle/Bumsparkle/README.md

 "Interesting description about myself incoming"

-* 📖 Studying Computer Science
+* 📖 Gap year then going to study Computer Science
 * 📍 Based in the UK
 * ✉️  You can contact me at [felixarkle@icloud.com](mailto:felixarkle@icloud.com)
 * 🔐  Currently collaborating on... it's a secret
 * 💡 Reach out to me for your next project